Preferred Reporting Items for Systematic Reviews and Meta-Analyses: Flow diagram

-Impact of PRISMA
+Impact

 The use of checklists like PRISMA is likely to improve the reporting quality of a systematic review and provides substantial transparency in the selection process of papers in a systematic review.
 The PRISMA Statement has been published in several journals.

 Many journals publishing health research refer to PRISMA in their Instructions to Authors and some require authors to adhere to them.
 The PRISMA Group advised that PRISMA should replace QUOROM for those journals that endorsed QUOROM in the past.

 Recent surveys of leading medical journals evaluated the extent to which the PRISMA Statement has been incorporated into their Instructions to Authors.
 In a sample of 146 journals publishing systematic reviews, the PRISMA Statement was referred to in the instructions to authors for 27% of journals; more often in general and internal medicine journals (50%) than in specialty medicine journals (25%).
 These results showed that the uptake of PRISMA guidelines by journals is still inadequate although there has been some improvement over time.

 Approximately 174 journals in the health sciences endorse the PRISMA Statement for the reporting of systematic reviews and meta-analysis published in their collections.
 PRISMA has been also included as one of the tools for assessing the reporting of research within the EQUATOR Network (Enhancing the Quality and Transparency of Health Care Research), an international initiative that seeks to enhance reliability and value of medical research literature by promoting transparent and accurate reporting of research studies.